 While the labels come off pretty easily after soaking in warm soapy water, often times glue is left on the jar.
 To remove the glue, mix cooking oil (vegetable, caonola, etc.) with baking soda in a 50/50 mix.
-Apply the paste over the glue and let sit for an hour, then scrub off.
+Apply the paste over the glue and let sit for a few hours (or overnight), then scrub off.

 For the lids, all you have to do is spray paint those.
 If you have a smuckers jar and like the plaid-ish design on the side of the lid all you need to do is tape the side to protect it from the spray paint.
 Then spray the top to cover the word “smuckers”.